themediagrid.com, 47RT8V, DIRECT, 35d5010d7789b49d

 bar gay near me, Friends Tavern.
 This Latino gay bar is located in Corona, Queens.

 Friend’s Tavern is located in Jackson Heights on Roosevelt Avenue, one of the busiest strips in Queens.
-There are several other Latin Jackson Heights gay bars and gay clubs including Club Evolution and Music Box nearby on the same strip Friend’s Tavern is one of my favorite gay bars near me.
+There are several other Latin Jackson Heights gay bars and gay clubs including Club Evolution and Music Box nearby on the same strip Friend’s Tavern is one of my most favorite gay bars near me.
 This is the oldest gay bar in Queens.
-I can remember one time I’ve been there for happy hour and their dance parties.
+I can remember one time I’ve been there and was being a very naughty boy.
 At Friend’s Tavern, you will mostly see gay Hispanic men but you’ll also see some black gay men.
 The drinks here are not Manhattan prices so you won’t break your pockets as much as you would in the city.
 If you live in Queens this is one of the gay bars in NYC that you should go to.

 credit: Hombres Lounge